 Types of Surveying and Mapping Technician Jobs

 - Cartographic Aide

 - Topography Technician

-In the United States, there were 60,200 jobs for Surveying and Mapping Technician in 2016.
+In 2016, there was an estimated number of 60,200 jobs in the United States for Surveying and Mapping Technician.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Surveying and Mapping Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+There will be an estimated 7,200 positions for Surveying and Mapping Technician per year.

 The states with the most job growth for Surveying and Mapping Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.